 “At what price?”
 I asked.
-She said market value.
+She said, “market value”.

-Just what is “market value”?
+But what is “market value”?
 To some, it may simply be what David Lerner decides to pay.

-David Lerner Associates is facing regulatory enforcement action from the Financial Industry Regulatory Authority (FINRA).
-Regulators say that Lerner’s stockbrokers failed to tell clients that their investment was very illiquid, meaning it is hard to sell.
 Apple REIT severely limits the amount of its securities that can be redeemed each year.
 This means an investor needing to redeem in a hurry might just be out-of-luck.
 (Many REITs limit redemption and even allow them to declare a moratorium on redemptions.)
 That’s all well and good IF clients were told of the restrictions.

 Is this legal?
 Making unsuitable investment recommendations to clients and failing to disclose some of the salient risk factors certainly isn’t legal.
 Listing the security’s value on customer statements as “not priced” may be legal, however.